zozo123/zozo123.github.com/_posts/2013-12-03-python-subset.md

 The OP ("Original poster") of the question apparently found an itertools based implementation.

-But he really looked for the algorithm to create all the subsets.
+But what he really looked for is an algorithm to create all the subsets.

-There are much less popular solutions on <a href="http://www.stackoverflow.com">stackoverflow</a> generate all the subsets by basically write the naive alogrithm in python.
+There are fewer solutions on <a href="http://www.stackoverflow.com">stackoverflow</a> that implements the naive alogrithm in python.

 Unfortuntally I couldn't find the awesome and elegant original post, but I rewrote it somehow and post it here.